Nave Solar

 Technique:

-projectors, computers, surveillance cameras, PA system, steel-aluminium-plasterboard sphere, custom-made software running Navier-Stokes, Perlin noise, fractal flames and reaction-diffusion equations
+Projectors, computers, surveillance cameras, PA system, steel-aluminium-plasterboard sphere, custom-made software running Navier-Stokes, Perlin noise, fractal flames and reaction-diffusion equations

 Dimensions:

-variable, sphere is 6 m diameter
+Variable, sphere has a 6 m diameter

 Exhibitions